 Keep reading to learn more about each type of drug testing and its accuracy.

-More Information on the Different Types of Drug Tests
+More Information on How Accurate Are Drug Tests

 When most people hear the words “drug test,” they think of a urine test.
 Urine testing is the most common form of drug testing because it’s quick and inexpensive.
 It’s also accurate – most of the time.
 Some people have found ways to tamper with urine testing, such as drinking lots of water ahead of time, mixing their urine with other additives, or even using someone else’s urine.